Course content & levels

 The registration fee is only required for the first registration at the Alliance Française de Lille Métropole.

-These do not apply if they have already been paid on a previous registration.
+They do not apply if they have already been paid during a previous registration.

 Workshop rates*